Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions

 As main application, the pdf-related distributions are finalized to construct a stochastic framework aimed to compare the basic information measures for absolutely continuous random variables.
 This allows to come to new results on the differential entropy, on the varentropy, and on the varentropy of residual lifetimes.

 This is the plan of the paper.
 In Section \ref{sect:Background} we recall some useful notions on random lifetimes and residual lifetimes, also with reference to the related information content, the differential entropy and the differential varentropy.
-Then, necessary results on quantiles for unimodal lifetime distributions and residual lifetime distributions are provided.
+Then, necessary results on unimodal distributions and their residual lifetime distributions are recalled.
 In Section \ref{sec:pdfreldist} we introduce the notion of distributions induced by probability density functions, namely pdf-related distributions.
 Under suitable monotonicity or unimodality assumptions we investigate their distributions and the related residual lifetime distributions, expressed in terms of quantiles.
-We also obtain a characterization of the $(0,1)$-uniform distribution based on pdf-related distributions of exponential and Laplace type.
+We also obtain a characterization of the pdf-related distribution being $(0,1)$-uniform for distributions of exponential and Laplace type.
 Section \ref{sec:stocorders} focus on results based on stochastic orders, mainly finalized to perform stochastic comparisons between pdf-related distributions, also with reference to rearrangements of distributions.
-In Section \ref{sect:entropyvarentropy} further stochastic comparisons are performed for the pdf-related distributions, and are also finalized to compare the differential entropy and varentropy of random lifetimes and of residual lifetimes.
+In Section \ref{secstvarent} further stochastic comparisons are performed for the pdf-related distributions, and are also finalized to compare the differential entropy and varentropy of random lifetimes and of residual lifetimes.
 The new results of the paper are essentially located in Sections 4 and 5.

 Throughout the paper we denote by $[X|B]$ a random variable having the same distribution of $X$ conditional on $B$.
 Moreover, we write $Y=_{st}X$ when $X$ and $Y$ are identically distributed.
 Furthermore, $\phi'(x)$ denotes the derivative of any differentiable function $\phi(x)$.